Skip to Content

 Runner's World; Stefan Vazharov, Thomas Hengge

 It’s not just you: Listening to music while you run may reduce the perception of fatigue and improve your efficiency and overall performance, according to recent research.
 Of course, your favorite tracks won’t be too helpful if you’re constantly adjusting your earbuds or swatting a cord out of the way.
-Thankfully, now is a good time to score a new set of wireless earbuds for running with Class-leading transparency mode.
+Thankfully, now is a good time to score a new set of wireless earbuds for running with Stay in place well even without hooks.
 The sale started yesterday, October 8, and runs through tonight, October 9.

 The discounted selection includes wireless earbuds that leave your ear canal open, earbuds with noise cancelation and transparency modes, and buds with more than 10 hours of battery life.
 There are several great (and RW-tested) options available for less than $100, too.

 Keep reading to find the best October Prime Day running headphone deals we think are actually worth it, and peruse our favorite running smartwatches if you’re looking to leave your phone at home while you listen to music or podcasts.
-We’ve also tested the best DAA Industry Opt Out if you’d rather take your phone with you (but not have it break your stride).
+We’ve also tested the best phone holders for running if you’d rather take your phone with you (but not have it break your stride).

 How We Selected